The Kyle and Jackie O Show: Complaints

 In August 2011, Sandilands faced criticism from the Indian community over comments he made on the show about the cleanliness of the Ganges River.
 The Universal Society of Hinduism later admitted that there was no malice behind Sandilands's comments and accepted his reasoning.

 In November 2011, Sandilands used his radio show to launch abuse at Daily Telegraph columnist Alison Henderson, for her negative review of the Kyle & Jackie O TV show (which had performed poorly in the ratings).
 Sandilands called Henderson a "fat slag" and a "piece of shit", accused the columnist of bias because "she just hates us and has always hated us", before making more derogatory comments about her body.
 The ACMA investigation into the show imposed further restrictions on 2DayFM, meaning that the radio station would be in breach if any broadcast made statements to demean women or girls.

 In May 2016, legal action was launched against Jackie O and the Australian Radio Network, after Jackie O questioned the parentage of NRL player Kieran Foran's son on air.
 Jackie O made the claim in late April, after it was revealed that Foran had checked into a mental health clinic, and had been granted indefinite leave from his club.
 Rugby league writer, Danny Weidler responded at the time "The suggestion from Jackie O on Kiis1065 that Kieran Foran's baby boy is not his is false and offensive to all concerned".
 The legal demand instructed the show to make a full retraction of the defamatory allegation against Foran and his ex-partner, and issue an unreserved apology.

 In September 2024, the show was criticised by the ABC's Media Watch for recording people on the toilet urinating and forcing the presenters to guess who made the noise.

-In July 2025, They faced contempt over 2023 Leongatha mushroom murders.
+In July 2025, the duo faced potential contempt of court charges after making on-air remarks about Erin Patterson during her murder trial.
+Henderson commented that Patterson's case was "not strong" and Sandilands added that authorities should "lock the bitch up."
+The charges were ultimately dropped.

 The team

-The Kyle and Jackie O Show has a total of five content producers and two audio producers.
+The Kyle and Jackie O Show had a total of five content producers and two audio producers.

-The show is overseen by KIIS 106.5's Head of Content (and formerly the show's Executive Producer), Derek "DB" Bargwanna.
+The show was overseen by KIIS 106.5's Head of Content (and formerly the show's Executive Producer), Derek "DB" Bargwanna.

-According to Media Week Australia, The Kyle and Jackie O Show's content production team is one of Australia's most formidable production teams.
+According to Media Week Australia, The Kyle and Jackie O Show's content production team was one of Australia's most formidable production teams.

-The show's producers reportedly work 12 hours a day or more in order to keep the show's ratings at number 1.
+The show's producers reportedly worked 12 hours a day or more in order to keep the show's ratings at number 1.